MoneyHash/shop.moneyhash.io/README.md

 ![Filling user data](./src/assets/guide/userData.png)

-This step has no thing to do with moneyHash checkout integration
+This step has nothing to do with moneyHash checkout integration

 Personal information & Shipping address is collected by the merchant and sent to MoneyHash (<small><span style="color: rgb(229, 231, 235);">this is optional and not blocker to create a payment intent</span></small>)